Blog Cost

 Key takeaways

-• All compounded GLP-1 medications are not FDA-approved and not therapeutically equivalent to brand-name drugs; a named, state-licensed pharmacy matters.
+• All compounded GLP-1 medications are not FDA-approved and not therapeutically equivalent to brand-name drugs; since both molecules left the FDA shortage list in 2025, provider and pharmacy legitimacy matter more than ever.

 At a glance: cheapest GLP-1 cost comparison (2026)